vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ![image](/assets/2025-09-16/070.png)

-The `Submit` button iterates over the items table and builds a string representing the table content in the format required by the XQL.
+The *Submit* button iterates over the items table and builds a string representing the table content in the format required by the XQL.
 This string is stored in the `CountTablePayload` variable, and when the data source is triggered the placeholder is replaced with the generated string so the proper SAP call is sent.

 ![image](/assets/2025-09-16/080.png)

-In the refresh event we process the `RETURN` table, extract the SAP message, and display it to the user.
+In the refresh event, we process the `RETURN` table, extract the SAP message, and display it to the user.
 That way the operator immediately sees whether the submission was successful or if something went wrong.

 ![image](/assets/2025-09-16/090.png)

 ## Result and conclusion

 We learned how to query an inventory document from SAP and submit the counted quantities back to the system.
 The video below shows the entire process from loading the document to sending the counts.
 Please remember this example is meant for demonstration only; a production-ready solution would need additional features such as material texts, value help for selecting a list, better validation for user input, and proper error handling rather than simply displaying messages: